shreya1sharma/ShreyaSharma/_notes/Computer Vision.md

 * for matching, find patches that have the most similar appearance or SIFT descriptor using Euclidean Distance.
 * for robustness in matching, take both first match and the second best match into account.
 	* if ratio of first/second best is  high -> select the first match, else the match is ambiguous.
+* SIFT is rotation-invariant because we can rotate the patches by the dominant direction to cancels out rotation.
+Eg. if a patch dominant direction is 45 degrees and the same patch with some rotation has dominant direction 60 degrees, then if we rotate the patches by 45 degrees and 60 degrees respectively, they get alligned to same direction.
+The relative difference is 15 degrees which is rotation-invariant.

+*  Other key point detection methods are: SURF, FAST, BRIEF, ORB

 **6. HOG**
 * shows the direction in which the edges (gradients) are most aligned